g4eml/RP2040_LCD_Synth/README.md

 Support for FSK CW Identification for beacon use.

-Supports JT data modes for Beacon Identification.
+Supports data modes for Beacon Identification.
 JT4G is available on all chip types.
-JT65B and JT65C are only available on the LMX2595.
+Q65-30B is only available on the LMX2595.

 Note:- Whilst JT4G mode is available on all chips there may be some limitations.
 The ADF4351 and MAX2870 chips have a limited frequency resolution and may not be able to accurately set the required tone frequencies especially when an external multiplication chain is used.

-Supports GPS connection for the accurate timing required for JT data modes.
+Supports GPS connection for the accurate timing required for data modes.

 Supports 10 different channels which can also be selected by external switches.